-For further information on the changes to the legislation go to our new Registered Organisations Commission page.
+For further information on the Registered Organisations Commission and on which functions stay with the Fair Work Commission please see our new Registered Organisations Commission page.

 A registered organisation is: